Riohn-2005/Barcelona-Catalonia-Spain-Airbnb-/README.md

-# Data analysis of the taught concept in ML Course.
+# Data analysis of the taught concepts in ML Course.
 ```py
 import numpy as np
 import pandas as pd